kongou-ae/Test-Azure/README.md

 ### VPN Gateway

-- VPN Gateway should be more than basic
+- VPN Gateway should be greater than basic
 - Diagnostics settings of VPN gateway should be enabled